 About the Iowa Assessments

-From September 23 – September 27, 2019 students in grades two and five will take the Iowa Assessments™.
+From September 23 – September 27, 2019 students in grades 2 and 5 will take the Iowa Assessments™.

 The Iowa Assessments help determine how students are performing on nationwide standards.
 These assessments measure achievement in several important content areas including Reading, English Language Arts, Mathematics, Science (grade 5 only), and Social Studies (grade 5 only).